Jalagatha/JavaScript-Code-Challenge-Set1_and_Set2/readme.md

-# Coding Challenge Set Two
+# Coding Challenge Set One and Two
   This is an individual assignment for every one in the bootcamp;
   ## heading Link